Working with Jupyter and PySpark

 Creating a dataframe where query results are larger than 128 MB:

-Query results larger than 128 MB errors out with normal dataframe.
+Query results larger than 128 MB result in errors.

 Eliminate errors by configuring a temp table to hold the dataframe data for the duration of the job.